 - You have a choice of case manager/support coordinator within the CSB.

 - You may request to change your case manager at any time.

 - You may request to receive services from another CSB or another organization that is approved by your local CSB.

 Individuals receiving the waiver have their support needs assessed with the Supports Intensity Scale or the “SIS”.
-It measures needs in the areas of home and community living, lifelong learning, social activities, health, safety, employment, protection and advocacy.
+The SIS measures needs in the areas of home and community living, lifelong learning, social activities, health, safety, employment, protection and advocacy.
 The interview questions focus on the support(s) you need if you were to do activities like any other person of the same age living in the community without a disability.

 The SIS assessment is performed by Ascend, a contractor for the VA Dept. of Behavioral Health & Developmental Services.
 Participants at the SIS assessment in addition to you and your case manager, may include family, friends, service providers and others who know you well.

 The SIS is performed at the time of receiving a waiver and it is performed every three years thereafter for individuals 16 years and older.
 It is performed every two years for children up to age 16.
 If there are significant changes in the your/the individual’s condition, a new SIS assessment may be requested.

 The SIS uses a formula to assign a SIS Score and a Support Level for ADULTS.
 The Support Level determines the reimbursement rate paid to your service providers.
 Your case manager will provide you with your SIS report and your Support Level.
 Click to view the Support Levels.